SNAP Benefits in South Carolina: How to Apply and Qualify

 SNAP Replacement Benefits For Food Loss

-If a power failure or other misfortune destroys food you bought with SNAP, you can request replacement benefits.
+If a power failure, flood, or other misfortune destroys food you bought with SNAP, you can request replacement benefits.
 This helps you restock groceries without paying out-of-pocket.

 File DSS Form 1634B with your county DSS office within 10 days of the loss.
-You may need to include verification like an outage notice.
+Sometimes, mass replacements are issued automatically if the USDA grants a waiver for a widespread event.

 Elderly Simplified Application Project (ESAP)

-ESAP simplifies the SNAP application for older adults on fixed incomes.
-It uses a shorter form and has fewer reporting requirements, reducing paperwork for eligible seniors.
+ESAP simplifies the SNAP application for older residents.
+It uses a shorter form and has fewer reporting rules, recognizing that seniors often have stable, fixed incomes and circumstances.

 Frequently Asked Questions